yhbcode000/python-ros-engine/docs/examples.md

 --8<-- "examples/bridge_example.py"
 ```

+## Complete Example Project

+In addition to the basic examples, we've included a complete example project in the `example_project/` directory that demonstrates how to build a robot system with multiple interconnected nodes.

+The complete example project includes:
+- Configuration files using Hydra for flexible parameter management
+- Publisher, subscriber, service, and client nodes
+- A launch system to run all nodes together as a cohesive robot system

+You can explore this complete example to understand how to structure a real-world application using the Python ROS Engine.

 ## Running Examples

 To run any of these examples, make sure you have installed the Python ROS Engine: